An Empirical Evaluation of Pre-trained Large Language Models for Repairing Declarative Formal Specifications: Conclusion

 \section{Conclusion}

 In this study, we explore the potential of pre-trained LLMs to facilitate the repair of Alloy specifications, taking into account recent advancements in LLMs, including the use of agents, feedback mechanisms, zero-shot learning capabilities, and auto-prompting techniques.
+The investigation reveals that employing a dual-agent repair pipeline enhances the repair process, albeit with a marginal increase in token consumption.
 The comparative evaluation highlights the superior performance of the GPT-4 model family over GPT-3.5-Turbo, underscoring their promising applicability.
-The investigation reveals that employing a multi-agent repair pipeline enhances the repair process, albeit with a marginal increase in token consumption.
-Overall, the findings of this research indicate a positive outlook for the application of LLMs in automated program repair for declarative specifications, particularly through repair pipelines that integrate contemporary innovations in the field of LLMs.
+Overall, the findings of this research indicate a positive outlook for applying LLMs in automated program repair for declarative specifications, particularly through repair pipelines that integrate contemporary innovations in the field of LLMs.